 Do the RIGHT exercises.

-One of the best things to help you ease your hip pain is the right series of progressed exercises (as advised by your Physiotherapist or Health Professional).
+One of the best things to help ease your hip pain is the appropriate series of progressed exercises (as advised by your Physiotherapist or Health Professional).
 The right kind of activities can reduce your pain and increase your range of movement.
 Above all, exercises ensure that problems don’t come back.
 However, the wrong kind of exercises have the potential to increase the pain in your hip even more.

-Ever tried to get up from the sofa after resting for a while, but you struggle because your hips feel so painful and tight?
-That’s because one of the worst things you can do – is rest, and sit for long periods.
-Too much rest and sitting in awkward positions makes your hips stiff and tight.
-It would really help if you were given specific strengthening exercises for better posture.
-We can help you get active by combining these exercises with our Physiotherapists’ hands-on treatment, we get you active and healthy.
+Ever tried to get up from the sofa after resting for a while, but you struggle because your hip feels painful and tight?
+That’s because one of the worst things you can do is to ‘rest’ in a sitting position for too long.
+Too much rest and sitting in awkward positions makes your body stiff and tight.
+As a safety measure we recommend specific strengthening exercises for better posture.
+We can help you get active by combining these exercises with our Physiotherapists’ hands-on treatment.

-Physio is proven to help people with hip pain.
-In fact, at Cilliers & Swart Physiotherapist it’s one of the most common injuries we see.
-If your hip pain is affecting your job and your ability to keep active.
-Or if it threatens your independence or gets in the way of spending quality time with family and friends.
-Physiotherapy can help get you back to living the life you deserve as quickly as possible.
+Physiotherapy is proven to improve the lives of people suffering from hip pain.
+Hip pain could be affecting your physical performance in a professional or private capacity.
+It could even threaten your independence or get in the way of spending quality time with family and friends.
+Physiotherapy can enable you to live the life you desire as quickly as possible.